matrix-org/matrix-spec-proposals/proposals/2134-identity-hash-lookup.md

 an identity server.
 The client currently sends all of its contact details in the form of plain-text addresses, meaning that the identity server can identify and record every third-party ID (3PID) of the user's contacts.
-This allows the identity server is able to collect email addresses and phone numbers that have a high probability of being connected to a real person.
+This allows the identity server to collect email addresses and phone numbers that have a high probability of being connected to a real person.
 This data could then be used for marketing, political campaigns, etc.

 However, if these email addresses and phone numbers are hashed before they are sent to the identity server, the server would have a more difficult time of